 The National Ecological Observatory Network (NEON) is designed to collect and share high-quality, standardized data from field sites across the U.S. for 30 years.
 Data collection methods are standardized across sites and include in situ instrument measurements, field sampling, and airborne remote sensing.
 NEON is particularly focused on detecting environmental changes at the continental scale.

-Critical Zone Observatory Network (CZO).
+Critical Zone Network (CZN).
 The critical zone is Earth’s permeable near-surface layer, from the tops of the trees to the bottom of the groundwater.
-The nine CZO sites focus their observations on this constantly evolving boundary layer and strive to strike a balance between standardized measurements using in situ sensors and hypothesis driven science.
+The nine CZN awards focus their observations on this constantly evolving boundary layer and strive to strike a balance between standardized measurements using in situ sensors and hypothesis driven science.